Azure-Samples/MyDriving/scripts/README.md

     npm install
     ```
 1. Open **/scripts/ARM/scenario_complete.params.nocomments.json** in a text editor and update the **sqlServerAdminPassword** and **sqlAnalyticsServerAdminPassword** parameters.
 The first password is for the Mobile App back end database; the second password is for the analytic database that supports
    Power BI queries.
-Choose a suitable password for each one and save the updated file.
+Choose a suitable password for each one.

    Next, set **dataFactoryStartDate** and **dataFactoryEndDate** to specify the period during which you intend to run the solution.
+Save the updated file.

     ```
     "parameters": {